 Recovering from an illness or injury you got on the job can be incredibly frustrating and stressful.
 On top of coping with pain, doctor visits, and medical bills, chances are you have lost your ability to work.
-Naturally, you are wondering if workers’ compensation will cover your full salary or if you’ll be left struggling to cover your expenses.
+Naturally, you are wondering if your workers’ compensation claim will cover your full salary or if you’ll be left struggling to cover your expenses.

 How much you will get from worker’s comp depends on a variety of factors.
 One of these is the type of benefits you receive.
 For example, you may be entitled to: